Last reviewed Apr 8, 2026

 Data-minimizing defaults

 Most sensitive calendar content is encrypted end-to-end.
-Servers only see what is required to run accounts, billing, and sync.
+Servers only see what is required to run accounts, billing, sync, reminders, and the invite details needed to send and show an email invite.

 No calendar content recovery

 Because calendar content is end-to-end encrypted, we cannot decrypt or recover it on your behalf.
-Password resets are designed to preserve access only when you can unlock encryption on a trusted device; if you lose your keys everywhere, you may need to start fresh.
+Quick unlock is a trusted-device local unlock helper, not recovery for a brand-new device.
+Password resets preserve access only when you can still unlock encryption on a trusted device; if you lose your password and every trusted-device unlock path, the fallback may be to start fresh.

 Report a security issue